 Bringing your BVI company to an end: strike off vs liquidation

-What needs to be done to bring the company’s affairs to an orderly close?
+What must be done to bring the company’s affairs to an orderly close?

-As a result if there is a requirement to restore the company (perhaps because assets that were not dealt with prior to strike-off/dissolution) have come to light), the Company will need to deal with a potentially lengthy and cumbersome restoration process which may need to involve the Court at considerable expense..
+As a result, if there is a requirement to restore the company (perhaps because assets that were not dealt with before strike-off/dissolution) have come to light), the Company will need to deal with a potentially lengthy and cumbersome restoration process which may need to involve the Court at considerable expense.

-If the company is not able to pay its debts as they fall due or its liabilities exceed its assets then the company wishing to close down its affairs would need adopt a procedure under the Insolvency Act.
+If the company cannot pay its debts as they fall due or its liabilities exceed its assets, then the company wishing to close down its affairs would need to adopt a procedure under the Insolvency Act.
 This is outside the scope of this guide.
 Please contact us for further details if required.

-The steps involved in a voluntary liquidation are simple; the first is for the company to prepare a plan of liquidation.
+The steps involved in voluntary liquidation are simple; the first is for the company to prepare a plan of liquidation.
 This requires the company to identify one or more liquidators.
-A voluntary liquidator cannot be another company or other body corporate - it must be an individual, who holds the necessary educational qualifications, professional experience and at least one liquidator must be resident in the British Virgin Islands.
+A voluntary liquidator cannot be another company or other body corporate - it must be an individual who holds the necessary educational qualifications and professional experience and at least one liquidator must be resident in the British Virgin Islands.

 There are other restrictions on who may be appointed to act as a voluntary liquidator of a company.